 As a reminder, please call today to schedule your pet’s checkup.

 Transparency and accountability build client trust.
-Email mistakes are also human.
-This means mistakes are relatable, which can make your practice feel more approachable to clients when framed within a simple apology.
+Mistakes are human and relatable.
+They make your practice feel more approachable when framed within a simple apology.

 Sending an Email You Did Not Mean to Send